 Read more about setting up parental controls.

 For example, the Jessie & Friends animations and storybooks are suitable for young children.
 You can use the fun animations and song to begin a conversation with your child and reinforce the message if anything online makes them feel worried, scared or sad then they should tell a grown-up they trust.
+Why not try playing our Watching Videos badge with your child on our 4-7s website?

 Most children will have a safe and positive experience watching videos online.
 But occasionally, children do see videos or other content that is not suitable for them.